bcgov/tfrs/.github/readme.md

   * branches
   * PR_NUMBER
   * RELEASE_NAME
-* Commit all teh above changes and create the tracking pull request to merge the new release branch to master
+* Commit all the above changes and create the tracking pull request to merge the new release branch to master.
+Need to update the PR_NUMBER after the tracking pull request is created.

 # TFRS Pipelines